Parents' Guide to The Hand That Rocks the Cradle

 Our review:

-The strong cast and script take a story that could easily feel like cheap exploitation and raise it high enough to be a decent choice for mature viewers who enjoy squirming as the tension builds.
-The Hand That Rocks the Cradle is a fairly quiet, gently paced drama; there are no jump scares here.
-But director Curtis Hanson manages to build suspense and tension very effectively, even when the audience is fully aware of everything that's going on.
-Hanson seems to know that the real drama is in watching well-developed characters respond to everyday and highly unusual situations.
+The strong cast and script take a story that could easily feel like cheap exploitation and raise it up enough to be a solid choice for adults and older teens who enjoy squirming as the tension builds.
+In The Hand That Rocks the Cradle, director Curtis Hanson effectively racks up the suspense, even when viewers are fully aware of everything that's going on.
+Hanson seems to know that the real drama is in watching well-developed characters respond to both everyday and highly unusual situations.

 Movie Details